dimagi/commcare-hq/corehq/motech/dhis2/README.md

 questions because if the case is updated by a form that is missing that question, DHIS2 will remove the value of the attribute from the tracked entity instance instead of leaving it the same.

+"unique_id" is different from the other attributes.
+It has an additional option, `"is_generated": true`.
+This is to tell MOTECH that CommCare does not assign this attribute its value; DHIS2 does.
+MOTECH will request DHIS2 to generate a value for this attribute, and it will update the CommCare case with the value that DHIS2 generates.
+(Features in CommCare HQ that list case properties, like the form builder, case exports and report builder, will not be able to find this case property.
+Using the Data Dictionary to manage case properties is recommended, and also offers the advantage of providing case property descriptions and data types.)

 "finder_config" manages the configuration of how MOTECH searches DHIS2 to find a matching tracked entity instance for a case.